PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

       - ✅ Added transparent color property for consistent styling
       - ✅ Created and maintained comprehensive unit tests
       - ✅ Added Widgetbook component for development and testing
+    - ✅ Created OnboardingLogo widget with container and image
+      - ✅ Implemented with flexible parameters (containerSize, imageSize, borderRadius, containerColor)
+      - ✅ Used proper key identifiers for testability
+      - ✅ Created comprehensive unit tests with 100% coverage
+      - ✅ Verified correct widget hierarchy and individual parameter overrides
     - ✅ Created OnboardingNextButton with gradient background
     - ✅ Implemented OnboardingDotIndicator with proper styling
     - ✅ Implemented OnboardingPageView with slide content and error handling